decentraland/documentation/content/creator/sdk7/libraries/create-libraries.md

 ## Create a library

 {{< hint warning >}}
-**📔 Note**   Make sure you're using Node version 16.x or newer before you build your library.
+**📔 Note**:  Make sure you're using Node version 16.x or newer before you build your library.
 {{< /hint >}}